Diagnostic utility of lung ultrasound in preterm neonates with respiratory distress at a tertiary neonatal intensive care unit in South Africa

 Abstract

-Background: Accumulating data suggest the potential for lung ultrasound (LUS) to diagnose pathology in preterm babies, but there are no published data from South Africa.
+Background.
+Accumulating data suggest the potential for lung ultrasound (LUS) to diagnose pathology in preterm babies, but there are no published data from South Africa (SA).

-Objectives: To describe LUS diagnoses, respiratory pathology and outcomes in preterm babies receiving non-invasive respiratory support in a tertiary South African neonatal unit, and to compare LUS with clinical diagnoses and surfactant administration.
+Objectives.
+To describe LUS diagnoses, respiratory pathology and outcomes in preterm babies receiving non-invasive respiratory support in a tertiary SA neonatal unit, and to compare LUS with clinical diagnoses and surfactant administration.

-Methods: We conducted a prospective, observational study of babies at 27–34 weeks’ gestation, birth weight ≥ 800 grams, receiving non-invasive respiratory support who had LUS at age ≤ 3 hours.
-Surfactant was administered at fraction of inspired oxygen (FiO2) 0.35–0.45 and was not influenced by LUS findings.
+Methods.
+We conducted a prospective, observational study of babies at 27 - 34 weeks’ gestation, with birthweight ≥800 g, receiving non-invasive respiratory support and who had LUS at age ≤3 hours.
+Surfactant was administered at a fraction of inspired oxygen (FiO2) of 0.35 - 0.45 and was not influenced by LUS findings.

-Results: Fifty one neonates were included, of whom 16% received surfactant, all with respiratory distress syndrome (RDS) as their only clinical diagnosis, compared to multiple diagnoses in the non-surfactant group, including RDS (93%), transient tachypnoea of the newborn (TTN) (16%) and pneumonia (14%).
-Lung ultrasound indicated less RDS in the non-surfactant group than the surfactant group (42% vs. 88%; p=0.02), and more TTN (61% vs. 13%; p=0.01).
-The LUS score (LUSS) predicted surfactant administration (Area under the curve 0.8 [95% confidence interval 0.67–0.94]).
-A LUSS of 7 had the best combined sensitivity (75%) and specificity (72%) but a low positive predictive value (33%).
-A LUSS of 8 identified 8/43 (19%) additional babies for surfactant who did not need treatment.
+Results.
+Fifty-one neonates were included, of whom 16% received surfactant, all with respiratory distress syndrome (RDS) as their only clinical diagnosis, compared with multiple diagnoses in the non-surfactant group, including RDS (93%), transient tachypnoea of the newborn (TTN) (16%) and pneumonia (14%).
+Lung ultrasound indicated less RDS in the non-surfactant group than the surfactant group (42% v.
+88%; p=0.02), and more TTN (61% v.
+13%; p=0.01).
+The LUS score (LUSS) predicted surfactant administration (area under the curve 0.8 (95% confidence interval 0.67 - 0.94)).
+A LUSS of 7 had the best combined sensitivity (75%) and specificity (72%) but a low positive-predictive value (33%).
+A LUSS of 8 identified 8 (19%; n=8/43) additional babies for surfactant who did not need treatment.

-Conclusion: Lung ultrasound suggested more diagnoses than clinical assessment, particularly TTN, but did not accurately predict surfactant administration at FiO2 0.35–0.45.
+Conclusion.
+LUS suggested more diagnoses than clinical assessment, particularly TTN, but did not accurately predict surfactant administration at an FiO2 of 0.35 - 0.45.

 Article Details